Eidenz/Discord-VC-LLM/README.md

 3. **Using the Bot in Discord:**
 - Ensure the bot has permission to join voice channels and speak.
-- In a Discord server where the bot is a member, join a voice channel and type the command `>join`.
+- In a Discord server where the bot is a member, join a voice channel and type the command `>join` or `>join free`.
 - The bot will join the channel and start listening to users who are speaking.
 Spoken phrases are processed and responded to in real-time.

 ## Commands
 - `>join`: Command for the bot to join the voice channel you are currently in.
-The bot will listen to voice input, transcribe it, send it to the LLM, and respond with a spoken answer using TTS.
+The bot will listen to voice input, transcribe it, send it to the LLM if you used a trigger word, and respond with a spoken answer using TTS.
+- `>join free`: Similar to `>join`, but will respond to everything without using trigger words.
+Best for solo usage.

 ## Features
 - **Real-time Voice Recognition**: Transcribes user speech in real-time.